 The diet has been created and tested by Stephen Linden-Wyatt whose family suffer from Diabetes and many other health problems and disabilities.
-Stephen stated “when my mother was diagnosed as suffering from type 2 diabetes I started to search for a diet online but found that there were a few books available but very little else.
+Stephen stated “when my mother was diagnosed as suffering from type 2 diabetes I started to search for a list of foods for diabetic people but found that there were a few books available but very little else.
 As both my parents and my sister are disabled, I do the bulk of cooking and was surprized to see just how much sugar is hidden in a product.
 I joined a few of the leading Diabetes charities but the only advice I was given was to eat as normal but in moderation.
 I then continued searching and came across some shocking facts such has every week 175 people have a limb amputated due to Diabetes.
 It came as a shock to me as I considered the health risk behind being diabetic and ultimately the risk of loss of life.
 People can find diabetes life insurance quotes here to research into the best ways to cover themselves in the event of the worst happening.
 I started to wonder how many of them were “eating as normal but in moderation”.

 Stephen goes on to state “it has taken me 18 months to develop cook and test all the recipes and thanks go to my family for being Guinea pigs as some didn’t end up as intended and ended up having sandwiches for dinner on more than one occasion.